 - Information on how the book group works

-- Links to the chosen Lynda.com course (it helps to spell out exactly how long the course is and how much time to set aside for exercises)
+- Links to the chosen LinkedIn Learning course or information on how to search for them on LinkedIn Learning (it helps to spell out exactly how long the course is and how much time to set aside for exercises)

 - A reminder to watch the course before the session